Imputation-Assisted-Randomization-Tests/I-ART/README.md

 ## Contributing

-Your contributions to I-ART are highly appreciated!
+Your contributions to IART are highly appreciated!
 If you're looking to contribute, we encourage you to open issues for any bugs or feature suggestions, or submit pull requests with your proposed changes.

 ## License
 This project is licensed under the MIT License

 ## Citation
-If you use I-ART in your research, please consider citing it:
+If you use IART in your research, please consider citing it:

 ```code
 @misc{heng2023designbased,